keekeen/MX-Switch-Break-In-Machine-Plus/README.md

 Apply a generous amount of lubricate between the pusher and machine bottom housing once in awhile/prior to use.

 #### If you decide to <del>dissect</del> disassemble the machine:
-Refer to the following as a reference and please take extra precaution on text that are highlighted in **bold**.
+Refer to the following as a reference when assembling and please take extra precaution on text that are highlighted in **bold**.

 ## Changelog 📒
 - `15/01/2023:` Initial documentation draft